 As with most cookie recipes the main issue was fitting them into the cooking chamber.
 I did manage to find two baking pans that would accommodate both logs and be cross-stacked to fit in the cooking chamber, however, next time I’d bake them in two separate batches.
 Here’s why; in my baking experience I’ve found that in the Sun Oven, the bottom pan always takes longer to bake, the total baking time was just over an hour.

 Both logs need to cool at least 25 minutes before slicing, and there’s no way to fit all the sliced biscotti in the cooking chamber in one go.
 It would be better to bake one log at a time.
 They would bake faster and the first one would be cooling while the second one bakes.
 Then, the first batch of sliced biscotti would bake while the second log cools.
 By doing the first round of baking in two batches the overall cooking time should be considerably less, I’d say by at least an hour.
 The recipe itself needed no modification, apart from the cooking times; click here if you’d like to see it.

 On a final note, if you make these biscotti, get the anise seed in the hispanic spice section of your supermarket where it cost only 99¢, the other stuff was over $7.00 a jar!

 This entry was posted on Monday, August 8th, 2011 at 11:49 pm and is filed under Cookies, Daily Solar Cooking Recipe, Solar Cooking Tips.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.